kadamwhite/talks/2017/wceu/wceu.md

 Many different dimensions of information -- such as geographical position, temperature, and so on -- can be embedded into a single graphic.

+C'est un honneur de faire cette conférence à Paris, en fait, because some of the most famous pioneers of the field, like Minard, are themselves French.
 The field has a long history.
-It is a particular honor to be giving this talk here in Paris, when many of the pioneers of visualization are themselves French.

 (Can't take time to explain graphic, but it shows temperature, location, and travel over time as Napoleon's army invaded Russia in 1812-13) http://patrimoine.enpc.fr/document/ENPC01_Fol_10975?image=54#bibnum